itead/Segnix/libraries/itead_IoTgo/README.md

 ## How to get started

-On the homepage of API documentation, the tabs of Modules, Classes and Examples will be useful for developers of Segnix and Raspberry Pi.
+On the homepage of API documentation, the tabs of Modules, Classes and Examples will be useful for developers of Segnix and Arduino.

 # Author